Roast vegetables with fish

 - Heat oven to 200C.
 Line a large shallow roasting dish with baking paper.

-- Place prepared vegetables in a large bowl, drizzle with the oil and sprinkle with salt.
+- Place prepared vegetables in a large bowl, drizzle with the oil and sprinkle with salt (keep the vegetables pretty much all the same size so they cook evenly).
 Toss well to coat and place on the prepared tray.

 - Place in the lime halves and scatter with oregano sprigs.
 Place in the oven and roast for 25-30 minutes.